 The Manu Biological Station (formerly called Villa Carmen Biological Station) is located on over 7,500 acres of land within the spectacular Manu Biosphere Reserve in Southern Peru.

-Spanning an elevational gradient of 1,700 to almost 4,000 feet above sea level, Villa Carmen hosts an incredible array of species found in a variety of habitats, ranging from cloud forest to montane and lowland rainforest.
+Spanning an elevational gradient of 1,700 to almost 4,000 feet above sea level, Manu hosts an incredible array of species found in a variety of habitats, ranging from cloud forest to montane and lowland rainforest.

 The station supports a wide variety of habitats including old-growth rainforest, lower mountain forest, secondary forests, streams, rivers, waterfalls, and a highly diverse flora and fauna.

-Dotted with sparkling streams, rivers, and waterfalls, Villa Carmen is an ideal place to discover the beauty and bounty of the Amazon.
+Dotted with sparkling streams, rivers, and waterfalls, Manu is an ideal place to discover the beauty and bounty of the Amazon.

-Our Villa Carmen campus can accommodate up to 100 people.
+Our Manu campus can accommodate up to 100 people.
 Wilderness camping is permitted.
 Our facilities and services include:

-Nestled in the Andean foothills, perched between the mountains and the lowlands, Villa Carmen Biological Station offers birdwatchers the opportunity to see a Blue-headed Macaw, Hairy-crested Antbird, Roufous-capped Nunlet, and charismatic Hoatzin.
+Nestled in the Andean foothills, perched between the mountains and the lowlands, Manu Biological Station offers birdwatchers the opportunity to see a Blue-headed Macaw, Hairy-crested Antbird, Roufous-capped Nunlet, and charismatic Hoatzin.